Everything Your Kid Needs for Back to School

 1. Doctor and Dentist

 You'll want to take your child in to get a wellness visit and see if there are any immunizations that need to be done.
 During a wellness visit, your child's eyes, reflexes and weight will be checked.
 You'll also want to get your child's teeth checked if it's been six months since their last visit.
+For your kids may need braces, check out the cheapest teeth aligners are a cost-friendly way to keep your kids’ teeth in shape.
 Try to do this some days before school starts, in case your child needs a filling or other work done.
 Keep current printouts to show the school.
 They'll want a record for immunizations and possibly dental work, depending upon your school district.

 You don't want to go all out on supplies because you could end up with supplies you don't need, but you want to get the basics.
 Depending upon your child's age, you'll probably need a basic calculator unless they're taking advanced math.
 They'll need notebook paper, pens, pencils, pencil sharpeners, a couple of erasers, highlighters and a pencil case.
 Beyond these supplies, it's generally a good idea to find out from your child's class if they'll need any other class-specific items.